pvmraghunandan/azure-content/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

             {
                 new ServiceReplicaListener(
                     (context) => new FabricTransportServiceRemotingListener(
-                        context,this,FabricTransportListenerSettings.LoadFrom("HelloWorldStateful")))
+                        context,this,FabricTransportListenerSettings.LoadFrom("HelloWorldStatefulTransportSettings")))
             };
         }
         ```

-         If you add a `TransportSettings` section in the settings.xml file without any prefix, `FabricTransportListenerSettings` will load all the settings from this section by default.
+         If you add a `TransportSettings` section in the settings.xml file, `FabricTransportListenerSettings` will load all the settings from this section by default.

          ```xml
          <!--"TransportSettings" section without any prefix.-->